Live Big® Digest – American Phoenix edition

 We have a number of things to share with you today, but the inspiration for sending this particular Live Big Digest comes from an article just sent to us by a client.
 The article, “World power swings back to America,” was written by Ambrose Evan-Pritchard, who covers economics and finance for the UK newspaper The Telegraph.
 In his most recent offering, Evan-Pritchard identifies a number of emerging trends — from growing energy independence to a resurgence in manufacturing — to make the case that the narrative of America’s inevitable decline is as misplaced today as it was in the late-eighties.
 As with all economic phenomena, emerging trends must be extrapolated with caution, but betting against the dynamism and resilience of the American economy and people has never been a winning proposition.
 Or, as Evan-Pritchard puts it, “The 21st Century may be American after all, just like the last.”
-Check out the full article.

 More Good News